TheWolverine - Michigan Moves Back Into Top 5 In National Recruiting Rankings

 Michigan has moved back into the Top 5.

-The Wolverines moved past LSU, Florida and North Carolina and now sit at No. 5 in the 2021 Rivals team recruiting rankings after landing a commitment from four-star Brentwood (Tenn.)
-Ravenwood linebacker Junior Colson.
+The Wolverines moved past Florida and now sit at No. 5 in the 2021 Rivals team recruiting rankings after landing a commitment from three-star Fort Lauderdale (Fla.)
+St. Thomas Aquinas linebacker Jaydon Hood.

-Colson committed to Michigan over fellow finalists LSU, Ole Miss, Oregon and Tennessee.
+Hood committed to Michigan over offers from Florida State, LSU, Miami, Minnesota, Penn State, Virginia Tech, West Virginia and a handful of other major programs.

-Colson earned an offer from Michigan at a summer camp last year and returned for an unofficial visit in November when U-M played host to rival Ohio State.
+Hood has never visited Michigan but felt like the time was right to end his process and make a commitment.

-Michigan defensive coordinator Don Brown and new linebackers coach Brian Jean-Mary both made Colson feel like a priority throughout this calendar year and were able to win him over after facing a late push from Tennessee.
+Michigan defensive coordinator Don Brown and new linebackers coach Brian Jean-Mary both made Hood feel like a priority throughout the dead period, and pitched him on scheme fit as well as U-M's elite education.

-Colson joins Rivals100 quarterback JJ McCarthy, Rivals100 offensive lineman Giovanni El-Hadi, Rivals100 tight end Louis Hansen, Rivals250 offensive lineman Raheem Anderson, Rivals250 offensive lineman Greg Crippen, three-star linebacker Casey Phinney, All-American specialist Tommy Doman, three-star cornerback Ja'Den McBurrows, three-star wide receiver Markus Allen, three-star safety Rod Moore, three-star linebacker Tyler McLaurin and rising defensive linemen TJ Guy and Dominick Giudice.
+Hood joins Rivals100 linebacker Junior Colson, Rivals100 quarterback JJ McCarthy, Rivals100 offensive lineman Giovanni El-Hadi, Rivals100 tight end Louis Hansen, Rivals250 offensive lineman Raheem Anderson, Rivals250 offensive lineman Greg Crippen, three-star linebacker Casey Phinney, All-American specialist Tommy Doman, three-star cornerback Ja'Den McBurrows, three-star wide receiver Markus Allen, three-star safety Rod Moore, three-star linebacker Tyler McLaurin and rising defensive linemen TJ Guy and Dominick Giudice.

 Here is a look at The Big Ten rankings: